 After he was approved for a lung transplant and was number 1 on the list, all we could do was wait.
 The days seemed excruciatingly long and unbelievably short at the same time.
 Day time was spent at work and at the hosptial.
 Friends and family flew in from all over, stopped by, and brought snacks.
 I kept my closest friends up to date and they each checked in on me on a regular basis.
 It was so helpful for me to process what was happening by telling them what was happening.
 A few days went by with no news on organs and then suddenly my dad crashed and had to be taken into emergency surgery to undergo a procedure that would put him on ECMO, extracorporeal membrane oxygenation.
 ECMO provides cardiac and respiratory support to people whose heart and lungs are unable to provide an adequate amount of oxygen to sustain life.
 From this point on, he would remain in a drug induced coma.
 There would be no more conversing with him, hearing his voice, laughing with him.

 At that point, I was working as a re-toucher in the art department of an auction house and was able to spend the first half of the day at my office and the second half of the day working from the hospital.
 I sat on the floor in the waiting room with my laptop on a coffee table, next to my mom, who was always there.
 I would periodically go in to talk to him.
 Sometimes I would go in and play a couple of songs we both liked.
 One of the last days before he was transplanted, I played him Daughters by John Mayer.
 It has always been a special song for us and we planned to dance to it at my wedding one day.
 In case we never got the opportunity, I wanted to listen to it with him one more time.
-I sobbed quietly for 3 minutes and 58 seconds.
+I sobbed quietly for 4 minutes.

 Today, 3 years later, my father just received an A+ at his annual check up.
 We are so incredibly blessed and lucky to have him in our lives.
 He just turned 60.
 Last year, he and I danced to Daughters at my wedding.